-It This option will overwrite the active preset with any changes you have made.
+!
+This option will overwrite the active preset with any changes you have made.
 If you want to keep the source preset also, use the Save As option instead.
-For information about this see the next section [p.14].
+For information about this see the next section [p.15].

-$\Gamma$ .
-The factory presets cannot be altered.
+$m{1}$ The factory presets cannot be altered.
+In this case, the Save Preset option will be greyed-out.
 If you want to keep the changes you've made to one of those you must use the Save As option.